 The human body is an amazingly complex system with many natural healing components, such as platelets.
 Siatta B. Dunbar, DO, CAQSM, in Burnsville, Minnesota, integrates new and emerging procedures like platelet-rich plasma (PRP) injections into her practice to help her patients get the most cutting-edge care.
-Book an appointment online or call today.
+Book an appointment by giving us a call today.

 PRP stands for platelet-rich plasma and refers to an emerging non-surgical medical procedure whereby a patient’s own blood is enhanced to increase the concentration of platelets.
 The platelets are then injected into damaged tendons, ligaments, muscles, cartilage, or bone to repair them.